MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 #### Task 1: Creating a Razor Pages application.

-1. Start Visual Studio 2017, and create a new MVC project with the following information:
+1. Start Visual Studio 2017, and create a new ASP.NET Core Web Application project with the following information:

     - Name: **ActorsRazorPages**
-    - Location: **Allfiles/Mod01/Labfiles/01_ActorsRazorPages_begin**
+    - Location: **Allfiles\Mod01\Labfiles\01_ActorsRazorPages_begin**
     - Project template: **Web Application**

 2. Run the new Razor Pages application in **Microsoft Edge**, and view the **Contact** page.